kideganesh19/My-Social-Media-App/README.md

 flush privileges;
 ```

-In this project you can write the posts, See the posts of other users, See the posts you have written under the my posts tab.
+Using this application, users can create posts, comment on posts and see all existing posts